In this episode we’re talking about Enterprise Blockchain, and how blockchain is disrupting industries with its multifaceted applications.

-Is your company exploring business applications of Virtual and Augmented Reality?
+Is your company exploring business applications of the Metaverse - Virtual and Augmented Reality?

 In this episode Founder of Exponential Destiny, Marcus Shingles, tells us “Start to scratch the surface on Virtual and Augmented reality so you’re not caught flat-footed when the technology really becomes mainstream”.